AlaSQL/ala-wiki/XLSX.md

 ----

-problem with dates when you read your file?
+Problem with dates when you read your file?
 Have a look at [this comment](https://github.com/agershun/alasql/issues/395#issuecomment-290392777)

 ----